scala/docs.scala-lang/_tour/basics.md

 ## Functions

-Functions are expressions that take parameters.
+Functions are expressions that have parameters, and take arguments.

-You can define an anonymous function (i.e. no name) that returns a given integer plus one:
+You can define an anonymous function (i.e., a function that has no name) that returns a given integer plus one:

 ```tut
 (x: Int) => x + 1